Danielnwachukwu/Enterprise-Phishing-Incident-Response-Threat-Hunting/07_Discovery/README.md

 ## Overview

-The Discovery phase represents the attacker's effort to understand the compromised environment before proceeding with additional objectives.
-During this stage, the attacker enumerated the operating system, identified users and network configuration, searched for sensitive files, collected valuable data, and investigated external infrastructure associated with the phishing campaign.
+The Discovery phase represents the attacker's effort to understand the compromised environment before pursuing additional objectives.
+During this stage, the attacker enumerated the operating system, identified users and network configuration, searched for sensitive files, collected valuable data, and investigated infrastructure associated with the phishing campaign.

-The Security Operations Center (SOC) correlated Linux command-line evidence, Splunk telemetry, and Open Source Intelligence (OSINT) to reconstruct the attacker's discovery activities and identify the scope of the compromise.
+The Security Operations Center (SOC) correlated Linux command history, Splunk telemetry, and Open Source Intelligence (OSINT) to reconstruct the attacker's discovery activities and determine the scope of the compromise.

 ---